What is the difference between Fast Forward and the traditional 3-year JD program?

 Are the application deadlines different for Fast Forward and the 3-year JD?

-Students seeking admission to Fast Forward who apply by the priority deadline of Feb.
-1 will receive a decision no later than March 1.
+Students seeking admission to Fast Forward should apply by the priority deadline of Feb.
+1.

 If I’m not accepted into Fast Forward, can I still apply for the 3-year JD?